treeverse/airflow-provider-lakeFS/docs/blogs/links-syphon/syphon.md

 <img alt="Soda syphon, by Avi Nahmias, available from https://commons.wikimedia.org/wiki/User:Avin" src="https://upload.wikimedia.org/wikipedia/commons/1/1c/Soda_syphon_IMG_1505C.jpg" width=400/>

-Airflow was one of our earliest integrations: Itai published the original [Air and Water][airflow-air-and-water-blog-1] 2 years ago.
-It's time to deepen our integrations!
+Airflow was one of our earliest integrations: My colleague Itai published the original [Air and Water][airflow-air-and-water-blog-1] 2 years ago.
+Airflow runs workflows, known as "DAGs".
+Our users typically DAGs to generate or merge data.  lakeFS is a great way to track consistent versions of data, and the [lakeFS Airflow provider][pypi-lakefs-airflow-provider] makes it easy for Airflow DAGs to operate on lakeFS repositories.
+Now it's time to deepen our integrations!

+An Airflow DAG that modifies data will typically commit or merge to a branch.
+Airflow tracks DAG runs, their logs, their intermediate data, and additional user-defined metadata.  lakeFS does something similar for data: it tracks versions of data, and additional user-defined metadata.
+Our users were faced with the challenge of uncovering the exact connection between Airflow DAG runs and the commits that they created on lakeFS.

 The latest release of the lakeFS provider for Airflow, codename "Project Syphon", adds deep linking and metadata between Airflow DAG runs and the lakeFS commits that they create.
 It connects the two for interactive or programmatic use.

-The new Airflow operators add formatted metadata to your commits.  lakeFS uses this metadata to link to Airflow.
-Project Syphon adds flexibility to these keys by defining a format for metadata keys.
-You can leverage such metadata to add your own operable metadata on any commits you perform from _any_ tools (not only from Airflow).
+Our Airflow operators now add formatted metadata to your commits.  lakeFS uses this metadata to link to Airflow DAGs.

+You can also leverage these new capabilities to add your own operable metadata to any commits that you perform from _any_ tool, not only from Airflow.  lakeFS now defines a general format for metadata keys that will be forwards-compatible.
+By defining metadata keys that match this format, your metadata will operate with lakeFS.

 How are you integrating these new features into your workflows?
 How can we improve them and help you?
 Please let us know on [lakeFS